joxoby/rocket_session/README.md

 `HashMap`, or perhaps `serde_json::Value`.
 You're free to choose.

 The session expiry time is configurable through the Fairing.
 When a session expires, the data associated with it is dropped.
+All expired sessions may be cleared by calling `.remove_expired()` on the `SessionStore`, which is be obtained in routes as `State<SessionStore>`, or from a session instance by calling `.get_store()`.

+The session cookie is currently hardcoded to "SESSID" and contains 16 random characters.

-## Basic example
+## Basic Example

 This simple example uses u64 as the session variable; note that it can be a struct, map, or anything else, it just needs to implement `Send + Sync + Default`.